 - Enter the command sudo diskutil disableJournal volumes/VOLUME_NAME and press return

 Some older versions of OS X prior to OS X Mountain Lion allows disabling journaling from disk utility itself.
-Just select the volume and disable journaling from File menu.
+Just select the volume and disable journaling from the File menu.